 Ingredients: 1-1/2 cupfuls of sugar, 2-1/2 cupfuls of flour, 1/4 cupful of butter, 1 cupful of water, 2 rounding teaspoonfuls of baking powder, whites of five eggs.

 Method: Cream the butter, adding slowly the sugar.
 Sift the flour with the baking powder.
 Add the water and flour alternately to the sugar mixture, and beat well.
-Fold in the well-beaten whites, and bake in three layers.
-Put together with a soft icing made from the whites of two eggs.
-(Or use the special cake frosting recipe below.)
+Fold in the well-beaten whites, and bake in three layers (375°F).

 The White House Cook Book (1913)

-Traditional ice cream cakes are known for their thin, light layers thickly spread with creamy white icing, though there were variations.
-Follow the old fashioned ice cream cake recipe and bake the thin layers in jelly roll pans or in regular cake pans that are only partially filled with about 1 inch of batter.
+To make them, simply follow the old fashioned cream cake recipe and quickly bake the thin layers in jelly roll pans or in regular cake pans that are only partially filled with about 1 inch of batter.